-If you are a registered holder of ordinary shares and do not vote at the Meeting in person or by submitting your proxy card by mail, online or e-mail, or by granting your voting proxy directly to the Company's proxy designees or to any other person, your ordinary shares will not be counted in respect of any matter on which votes are cast at the Meeting and will have no effect on the outcome of any such matter.
+If you are a registered holder of ordinary shares and do not vote at the Meeting in person or by submitting your proxy card by mail, online or email, or by granting your voting proxy directly to the Company's proxy designees or to any other person, your ordinary shares will not be counted in respect of any matter on which votes are cast at the Meeting and will have no effect on the outcome of any such matter.
 If you are a registered holder of ordinary shares and you grant your proxy directly to the Company's proxy designees but do not do not provide specific voting instructions, such ordinary shares will be voted in accordance with the recommendations of the Board.
-If you are a registered holder and appoint a proxy to vote your shares, whether you submit your proxy by mail, online or e-mail, and you abstain from voting as to any matter.
+If you are a registered holder and appoint a proxy to vote your shares, whether you submit your proxy by mail, online or e-mail, and you abstain from voting as to any matter, your ordinary shares will be treated as abstentions and will have no effect on the outcome of any such matter.
 For such purposes, your ordinary shares will be treated as abstentions with respect to any matter if (A) you appoint the Company's proxy designees as your proxy and you expressly abstain with respect to such matter or (B) you appoint a person other than the Company's proxy designees to act as your proxy, you fail to give such person instructions as to such matter and such person uses his or her discretion as your proxy to abstain from voting as to such matter.